 Weather: 32 degrees, had a nice little snowfall today

-What I’m listening to: the chaos that is Spring Break at my house (two kids roughhousing with Pastor Alaska downstairs and my oldest rummaging loudly through a big box of Legos upstairs).
+What I’m listening to: the chaos that is Spring Break at my house (two kids roughhousing downstairs and my oldest rummaging loudly through a big box of Legos upstairs).

 Boy oh boy, you guys are going to love these St. Patrick’s Day treats I made for you.
 This time of year, we always see a surge in all things green and minty, like Thin Mints and Grasshopper Milkshakes.
 I wanted to make my own contribution to the cause with my Mint Cheesecake Swirl Brownies.